splewis/csgo-multi-1v1/README.md

 This is home of my work-in-progress CS:GO multi-1v1 arena plugin.
 It sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system.
 The winners move up, the losers go down.

+Until the plugin version is greater than 1.0.0 you should consider this **unstable beta software**.

-### Extra Features
+### Features
 - Round types: there are 3 round types: rifle, pistol, and awp
 - Player selection: players can select to allow pistol and awp rounds or ban them, rifle rounds are always allowed
 - Player preference: players can also select a preference of round type, if player preferences match they will play that type
 - Weapon selection: players can select their primary (i.e. their rifle) and their pistol
 - Armor on pistol rounds: helmets are taken away, and kevlar is also taken away if the player selected an upgraded pistol
 - Optional flashbangs: players can select to "allow flashbangs" - if both players allow them, they each get 1
-- ELO ranking system: optionally, player statistics (overall ranking, rifle rating, pistol rating, awp rating, wins losses) can be stored in a database, see below for details
+- ELO ranking system: optionally, player statistics can be stored in a database, see below for details

 ### Download
 Download link: https://github.com/splewis/csgo-multi-1v1/releases

 ### Installation
 If you only want the plugin, either download **multi1v1.zip** or build it yourself.
 It should contain the plugin binary (**plugins/multi1v1.smx**) and the default game config (**cfg/sourcemod/mult1v1.cfg**).
 Extract these to the appropriate folders, tweak mul1v1.cfg if you want.

+### Extras
+My server has some extras such as the web-page for the stats and the !rank/!stats commands that show a players' web page.
+These are not included with the plugin but are not hard to implement yourself.
+I can assist helping people with it, but I won't do it for free.

+Additionally, while it would be possible to define the round types and available weapons in a easy-to-change config file, it would be rather difficult to match the full level of flexibility modifying the code gives.
+In particular, a config that could remove kevlar on upgraded pistols would be non-trivial to parse.
+Again, if you want to write something in I can help, though I probably won't for free.

 ### Building
 The build process is managed by the Makefile.